aymanizz/smalld-click/README.md

 supported yet and shouldn't be used.

 Note that, echo and prompt will send a message in the same channel as the message that triggered the command invocation.

+Calls to echo are buffered, the buffer is flushed either when there is a prompt or when the command finishes execution.
+It's also possible to flush the buffer by passing `flush=True` to `click.echo` call.

 ## Acknowledgements